 Frustrated, he stormed out of their hut.
 “Mama!” he called out to his mother searchingly, “mama!”

-“I am here” the old woman exclaimed from the family’s mud Kitchen.
+“I am here,” the old woman exclaimed from the family’s mud kitchen.

-“Mama, this baby will not stop sucking” he replied.
-“Mama my wife is tired!
-She has wounds on her breast, and she is falling sick. mama!
+“Mama, this baby will not stop sucking,” he replied.
+“Mama, my wife is tired!
+She has wounds on her breast, and she is falling sick.
+Mama!
 Is this normal?”
 He queried.

-“Then mama what is all this?
-It has been six months yet the baby cannot even sit on her own” he stated angrily.
+“Then mama, what is all this?
+It has been six months, yet the baby cannot even sit on her own,” he stated angrily.

-They walked into Dooshima’s hut and Terngu stepped aside for his mother to move closer to his wife.
+They walked into Dooshima’s hut, and Terngu stepped aside for his mother to move closer to his wife.

-“This baby is not a human being” the old woman concluded, straightening up on her feet.
+“This baby is not a human being,” the old woman concluded, straightening up on her feet.

-“What?!”
+“What!”
 Dooshima yelped.

-“Mama?” went Terngu.
+“Mama?” seconded Terngu.

-“She is not a human being” the old woman repeated, shooting a straight stare at the now quiet baby as if daring the infant to challenge her statement.
+“She is not a human being,” the old woman repeated, shooting a straight stare at the now quiet baby as if daring the infant to challenge her statement.
 But the baby resumed sucking at her mother’s swollen breast, unconcerned about the old woman’s qualms.